Dorothy Hood: Legacy

 Hood created a collection of collages, such as those shown at the "Dorothy Hood Collages: Connecting Change" exhibition at the Wallace Wentworth Gallery in 1988.
 She received a Lifetime Achievement Award from Women's Caucus for Art in 1988.

 Hood became one of Texas' most famous artists, notable as Texas had been known prior for paintings depicting prairies and cowboys.

 Later years and death

 In the late 1990s Hood discovered that she had breast cancer and died in October 2000.
 Much of her art and ephemera was given to the Art Museum of South Texas in 2000.
+The Dorothy Hood Papers are held at the University of Houston Libraries Special Collections in Houston, Texas.
 Many of her papers, including eight scrapbooks and numerous documents of her career, are also on microfilm at the Archives of American Art at the Smithsonian Institution.
 Many correspondences have been discovered in her belongings, including letters exchanged with Meredith Long who discovered Hood in Mexico, and Clement Greenberg.
 An artist file documenting her career is held at the Smithsonian American Art Museum / National Portrait Gallery Library of the Smithsonian Libraries.